Prospect Theory Based Individual Irrationality Modelling and Behavior Inducement in Pandemic Control: Analysis of the Steady State and the Influence of Irrationality for the 2-Behavior Model

 To better understand Theorem \ref{th4}, note that in (\ref{eq:steadyPT}), Case 1 represents the situation where the infection rate is too low and the disease would eventually die out no matter how individuals choose their behavior.
-Therefore, users' irrationality will not affect the outcome when $\bar{k}<\frac{\gamma}{\beta_1}$.
+Therefore, individuals' irrationality will not affect the outcome when $\bar{k}<\frac{\gamma}{\beta_1}$, as stated in Theorem 3a.